 - understand the limits of their strength

-- explore their changing position in space
+- explore their changing positions in space

-- find out what other children will and won’t let them do.
+- find out what other children will and won’t let them do

-Play fighting vs real fighting
+Play fighting or real fighting?

-Play fighting: ages and stages
+Rough-and-tumble play: ages and stages

 Primary school children are the biggest rough-and-tumblers.